JellyRollJunior/personal-website/README.md

 #### TODO

 - Header
-    - hudBG: make circle and hudlines scale with screen width
+    - hudBG: make hudlines scale with screen width
     - text technologies coming from L and R
     - use orbitron